Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### October

+#### 10/4:
+Write a program that checks whether an integer is a palindrome.
+For example, 121 is a palindrome, as well as 888.
+678 is not a palindrome.
+Do not convert the integer into a string.

 #### 10/3:
 Given an integer n, return the length of the longest consecutive run of 1s in its binary representation.
 For example, given 156, you should return 3.